 Updated 16 July 2021

-Black mold, also known as ‘toxic black mold’ or Stachubotrys, can cause many serious heath problems if found inside a home.
+Black mold, also known as ‘toxic black mold’ or Stachybotrys, can cause many serious health problems if found inside a home.
 There are numerous negative health effects from mold exposure, such as mental impairment, breathing problems, internal organ damage, and in some cases, even death.
 The symptoms of black mold exposure can be separated into different groups depending upon the area affected by mold presence.

 What are the mental & neurological symptoms associated with black mold exposure?